Before the Dawn

 Paperback edition 2007

-Recent discoveries in genetics have enabled us to answer such long-standing questions as: What was the first human language like?
+Recent discoveries have enabled us to answer such long-standing questions about human evolution as: What was the first human language like?
 How large were the first societies, and how warlike were they?
 When did our ancestors first leave Africa, and by what route did they leave?

 About 6.5 million to 5 million years ago, some 100,000 apes, the ancestors of today’s apes and humans, lived in East Africa in a forest shrinking due to climate cooling.
 There were two kinds of survivors of the climate change: one stayed with what was left of the forest and continued as before and it led to the chimpanzee; the other was the beginning of the human line, it survived by occupying the trees and the new spaces in between them.
 The human split from the chimpanzee occurred some 5-6 million years ago.
 These ancestors could survive in both terrains because of their critical new ability: to walk upright on two feet.